ngrx/platform/projects/ngrx.io/content/guide/router-store/selectors.md

-## Router selectors
+# Router selectors

-The `getSelectors` method supplied within `@ngrx/router-store` provides functions for selecting information from router state.
+The `getSelectors` method supplied within `@ngrx/router-store` provides functions for selecting common information from the router state.

-The `getSelectors` method takes a selector function as its only argument to select the piece of state.
+The `getSelectors` method takes a selector function as its only argument to select the piece of state where the router state is being stored.
+The example below shows how to provide a selector for the top level `router` key in your state object.

+**Note:** The `getSelectors` method works with the `routerReducer` provided by `@ngrx/router-store`.
+If you use a custom serializer, you'll need to provide your own selectors if they do not adhere to `RouterReducerState`.

 Usage: